krishnabrchand/generator-scaffolder/README.md

 ***If you want always to be up-to-date - check next method.***

 ### Local usage
-There is an option to use generator as local NPM module.
-The main benefit of this type of usage is that you don't need to wait until generator will be published to npm (not every fix/update/feature is published as new version to NPM), but you can just `git pull` latest code - and you up do date with latest version of generator.
+There is an option to use generator as a local NPM module.
+The main benefit of this type of usage is that you don't have to wait until generator is published to npm (not every fix/update/feature is published as a new version to NPM), but you can just `git pull` the latest code - and you are up do date with the latest version of the generator.

-To install, few steps required:
+To install, a few steps are required:
 1. Clone [github](https://github.com/mrlss/generator-scaffolder) repository - you can put this folder in any place you want
 2. `cd` into this folder - `cd *YOUR_PATH*/generator-scaffolder` .
 Next step depends on which package manager you use, `NPM` or `Yarn`
 3. `npm link` or `yarn link`